View on GitHub

 3. Select “Start for Free” and then “Start Free.”

-4. On the Sign In page, you’ll find a small print “No account?
+4. On the Sign-in page, you’ll find a small print “No account?
 Create one!”

 5. Use the option to create a new account, and in the following step, choose “Get a new email address.”